guidanoli/ew3/README.md

 This command will create `contracts/deployments/<ContractName>` files for each deployed contract, contain their respective addresses.

+### Model costs

+Model costs are defined in the `models.json` file.
+If you would like to tweak the costs, simply edit the file, and new deployings should use the new values.

 ## Sending tasks

 After deploying the necessary contracts, you can now send tasks to the operator through the [`send.sh`](./send.sh) Shell script.